mrmowji/blog/draft/git.md

 - Work on it with the Basic workflow.
 - When it's done, return to the master branch (checkout).
 - `git branch` to make sure.
+- If working with remote, fetch and pull to make the master updated.
+- Checkout the feature branch agin.
+- `git branch` to make sure.
+- Rebase the feature branch onto the master branch.
+Squash to one commit.
+- Return to master branch.
+- `git branch` to make sure.
 - Merge the feature branch into the master branch.
+It'll be a fast-forwarding merge.
 - Delete the feature branch.
 - `git branch` to make sure.
+- Push to remote (if any).

 ### Hotfix